gicentre/litvis/documents/tutorials/elmIntroduction4.md

 ```

 By convention, as with all functions, if a parameter of the reducing function is not actually used, it is given the name `_` rather than, say, `a` or `b`.
-For example this fold calculates the length of a list so doesn’t actually need to do anything with the value first parameter (elements of the list to fold):
+For example this fold calculates the length of a list so doesn’t actually need to do anything with the value of the first parameter (elements of the list to fold):

 ```elm {l siding}
 len : List a -> Int
 len list =
     List.foldl (\_ b -> b + 1) 0 list
 ```

+Folding is often used in place of the iterating constructions such as loops seen in other languages.

 If the intermediate steps of a folding operation need to be stored, `scanl` and `scanr` can be used in place of `foldl` and `foldr`.